Masa

-Masa or masa de maíz (/ˈmɑːsə/; /es/) is a dough made from ground nixtamalized maize.
+Masa or masa de maíz (/ˈmɑːsə/; /es/) is a dough made from ground nixtamalized corn.
 It is used for making corn tortillas, gorditas, tamales, pupusas, and many other Latin American dishes.

 It is dried and powdered into a flour form called harina de maíz or masa harina.
 Masa is reconstituted by mixing with water before using it in cooking.
-In Spanish, masa harina translates simply to 'dough flour', and can refer to many other types of dough.
+In Spanish, masa translates simply to "dough" and harina translates to "flour", but the name masa harina does not follow Spanish grammar and the term does not exist in Spanish.

 Preparation

-Field corn grain is dried and then treated by cooking the mature, hard grain in a diluted solution of slaked lime (calcium hydroxide) or wood ash, and then letting it soak for many hours.
+Field corn grain is dried and then treated by cooking the mature, hard grain in a diluted solution of slaked lime (calcium hydroxide) or wood ash and then letting it soak for many hours.
 The soaked maize is then rinsed thoroughly to remove the unpalatable flavor of the alkali.
 This process is nixtamalization, and it produces hominy, which is ground into a relatively dry dough to create fresh masa.
 The fresh masa can be sold or used directly, or can be dehydrated and blended into a powder to create masa harina, or masa flour.

-Lime and ash are highly alkaline: the alkalinity helps the dissolution of hemicellulose, the major glue-like component of the maize cell walls, and loosens the hulls from the kernels and softens the corn.
+Lime and ash are highly alkaline, which helps the dissolution of hemicellulose, the major glue-like component of the maize cell walls, and loosens the hulls from the kernels and softens the corn.
 Some of the corn oil is broken down into emulsifying agents (monoglycerides and diglycerides), while bonding of the corn proteins to each other is also facilitated.
 The divalent calcium in lime acts as a cross-linking agent for protein and polysaccharide acidic side chains.

 The chemical changes in masa allow dough formation, and also allow the nutrient niacin to be absorbed by the digestive tract.
-By contrast, untreated cornmeal is unable to form a dough on the addition of water, and a diet heavily reliant on its consumption is a risk factor for pellagra.
+By contrast, untreated cornmeal is unable to form dough on the addition of water, and a diet heavily reliant on its consumption is a risk factor for pellagra.